 5. International Funds

 Here the investment is in stocks for companies outside India.
 This helps with geographical diversification and reduces risk related to a specific country.
-Given Coronavirus, economy has slowed down for every nation around the world.
-But with investment in different country equity markets, the returns are not just dependent on Indian market alone.
-So, you may want to invest in world’s biggest companies for return stability.
+Given Coronavirus, the economy has slowed down for every nation around the world.
+But with investment in different country equity markets, the returns are not just dependent on the Indian market alone.
+So, you may want to invest in the world’s biggest companies for return stability.

 6. National Savings Certificate VIII Issue

-The Indian Post Offices issues National Savings Certificate at an interest rate of 6.8 per cent.
+The Indian Post Offices issues National Savings Certificate at an interest rate of 6.8 percent.
 It is a government-backed scheme providing fixed income.
 NSC is a savings scheme with a minimum deposit amount of Rs.
 100. There is however no upper limit on the deposit.

 • The certificate is provided in a passbook via an exclusive e-mode.